drbean/edit/steve/survey.md

 a.
 Rewrite the results in different words.
 b.
 Say how you felt about what happened.
 c.
 Say what you will do next time.

+## Who has the clearest, simplest, most concrete goal

+Sally

+I want to improve my English, because I am major in English.
+And I hope I will be better in my future.
+Although everyone can speak, but...

+Katie

+I very like Korea culture ,music ,idol and video.

+For the sake of learning Korean,sometimes I watiching video like to listen Original ...

+Angela

+I want to learn Japanese.

+I think Japanese is important language in the world.I want to  watch japanese cartoon or drama to learn it and I...

+Sally

+I learn English by myself on the internet,spend about two hours a day to learn English,you can ask yourself to memories about twenty ...